YsoSirius/windfarmGA/README.md

 The genetic algorithm is designed to optimize wind farms of any shape.
 It requires a predefined number of turbines, a uniform rotor radius and an average wind speed per wind direction.
-It can include a terrain effect model, which downloads an 'SRTM' elevation model and a 'Corine Land Cover' raster automatically.
-The elevation model is used to find mountains and valleys and to adjust the wind speeds accordingly by 'wind multipliers' and to determine the air densities at rotor heights.
-The land cover raster with an additional elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.
+It can include a terrain effect model, which requires an elevation raster and a surface roughness raster.
+The elevation data is used to find mountains and valleys and to adjust the wind speeds accordingly by 'wind multipliers' and to determine the air densities at rotor heights.
+The surface roughness raster with an additional elevation roughness value is used to re-evaluate the surface roughness and to individually determine the wake-decay constant for each turbine.

-To start an optimization, either the function `windfarmGA` or `genetic_algorithm` can be used.
-The function `windfarmGA` checks the user inputs interactively and then runs the function `genetic_algorithm`.
-If the input parameters are already known, an optimization can be run directly via `genetic_algorithm`.
+To start an optimization use the function `genetic_algorithm`.

 <div>
   <img src="https://raw.githubusercontent.com/YSoSirius/windfarmGA/master/inst/img/result2.png" style="width: 49%;display: inline-block;"/>